Frederick Dull was born on Jan. 29, 1819 or Oct. 5, 1818 in Somerset County, PA, the son of George and Christina (Younkin) Dull.

-They made their home in Lower Turkeyfoot Township, Somerset County and had 11 children -- Sarah Rush, Freeman Dull, Christina Bailey, Barbara "Barbary" Dull, John Dull, Barbara Ellen Ream Brougher Crosson Younkin, Anna Harnett, George Dull, Frederick Wilson Dull, Mary "Mollie" Sanbour and Harris "Harry" Dull.
+They made their home in Lower Turkeyfoot Township, Somerset County and together bore a brood of 11 children -- Sarah Rush, Freeman Dull, Christina Bailey, Barbara "Barbary" Dull, John Dull, Barbara Ellen Ream Brougher Crosson Younkin, Anna Harnett, George Dull, Frederick Wilson Dull, Mary "Mollie" Sanbour and Harris "Harry" Dull.

 Son Freeman Dull did not survive childhood, and died at the age of two in July 1845.
 Daughter Barbary, born on April 28, 1845 with her twin Christina, is believed to have died young, as a younger sister also was given the name "Barbara."
 Son John Dull passed away at the age of eight, on March 17, 1856.
 The Dulls further grieved when son Harris, born on April 16, 1868, died three-and-a-half months later, on July 31, 1868.

 Frederick is known to have done business at the John McMillan tannery in Listonville.
 His lone entry, from the year 1852, is recorded in the tannery's business ledger which is preserved today.
 The entry reads as follows: "5 lbs.
 SL [shoe leather], cost $1.56, June 18, 1852."